4sgupta828/oats/BasePrompt.md

 6. **Two consecutive invalidated hypotheses = gather more context** before forming another specific hypothesis.

 7. **Safety first.** For any destructive operation, create a backup.
-Always include a `safetyCheck` in your action.

-8. **One action per turn.** Make it count.
-Choose the most informative tool call that directly tests your hypothesis.
-When appropriate, chain multiple deterministic steps (using `&&`) to minimize turns, especially during MODIFICATION implementation/verification phases.
+Include a `safe` field for non-obvious operations (skip for read-only commands like grep/ls/cat).

-9. **Optimize for efficiency.** If you're implementing a fix where the next step is obvious and deterministic (e.g., install dependencies → restart service), combine them into a single action rather than splitting across multiple turns.
-Use shell operators (`&&`, `||`) for safe chaining.
+8. **Optimize for efficiency.** If you're implementing a fix where the next step is obvious and deterministic (e.g., install dependencies → restart service), combine them into a single action using `&&`.
+During INVESTIGATE, keep steps separate to learn from each output.